Amtrak median real estate price is $283,985, which is less expensive than 94.8% of California neighborhoods and 64.2% of all U.S. neighborhoods.

 The Amtrak neighborhood is unique for having just 4.0% of adults here having earned a bachelor's degree.
 This is a lower rate of college graduates than NeighborhoodScout found in 97.9% of America's neighborhoods.

-We Americans love our cars.
-Not only are they a necessity for most Americans due to the shape of our neighborhoods and the distances between where we live, work, shop, and go to school, but we also fancy them.
-As a result, most households in America have one, two, or three cars.
-But NeighborhoodScout's exclusive analysis shows that the Amtrak neighborhood has a highly unusual pattern of car ownership.
+Most American households own a car or other vehicle.
+Many own two cars or perhaps three.
+In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
+But NeighborhoodScout's analysis revealed that households in the Amtrak neighborhood have a highly unusual car ownership.
 Residents of this neighborhood must really love automobiles.
 NeighborhoodScout's Analysis reveals that 36.2% of the households here have four, five, or more cars.
 That is more cars per household than in 96.7% of the neighborhoods in the nation.

 Did you know that the Amtrak neighborhood has more Mexican ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 78.4% of this neighborhood's residents have Mexican ancestry.